davelandry/missionnutrition/_services/pantry.md

 ---
 title: Home Pantry Cleanout
 icon: home
 description: Our most successful clients have transformed their eating spaces to ensure the only choice is the healthy choice.
-Home Pantry Cleanout is conducted in your home (preferred) or virtually after you’ve completed an Initial Assessment and Goals Session with your Registered Dietitian.
+Home Pantry Cleanout is conducted virtually after you’ve completed an Initial Assessment and Goals Session.
+You'll better understand your home food environment, including strengths, opportunities, and triggers for eating behaviors.
+We can create a tailored action plan to modify your pantry today!
 order: 4
 ---